GMOD/jbrowse-components/website/docs/userguides/userguide_comp.md

 ---
 id: userguide_comp
 toplevel: true
-title: Comprehensive user guide
+title: Navigating JBrowse and how to use genome tracks
 ---

 import Figure from '../figure'

-This comprehensive user guide covers general UI navigation, features available for different track types, and supplementary tools available in JBrowse.
+This user guide covers general UI navigation, and tools/features available for some of the different track types.

 Use the navigation menu on the right to skip to a topic of interest, if applicable.